-Sound familiar?
-In the front office or reception, WiFi works perfectly — but the moment you step into the meeting room, the kitchen or the back area, the connection drops or slows to a crawl that makes productive work impossible.
+You know the feeling?
+In the front office or at reception the Wi-Fi is perfect — but the moment you step into the meeting room, the kitchen, or the back area, the connection drops or becomes too slow for productive work.

-Or at home: Netflix streams smoothly in the living room, but upstairs or in the garden the connection keeps dropping.
-In a three-storey villa or a waterfront property, strong WiFi in every room seems like a dream.
+Or at home: Netflix runs smoothly in the living room, but on the upper floor or in the garden the connection comes and goes.
+In a three-story villa or a luxury property on the water, strong Wi-Fi in every room seems like a dream.

 It isn’t.
-And what’s more, this problem can be solved permanently without laying a single metre of cable.
+And the best part: the problem can be solved permanently — without laying a single meter of cable.

 Why Isn’t One Router Enough?

-A standard router or Fritzbox was designed for home use — perhaps an 80-100 square metre apartment.
-It simply isn’t up to the job in an office with multiple rooms and thick concrete walls, or a large home where dozens of devices are connected simultaneously.
+A standard router was designed for a flat of maybe 80–100 square meters.
+In an office with multiple rooms and thick concrete walls, or in a large house where dozens of devices connect simultaneously, a single router simply cannot cope.

-Mesh networking allows multiple access points to communicate with each other and form a single, seamless network.
-It sounds straightforward, but there’s a critical distinction: not all mesh systems are equal.
+Mesh networks allow multiple access points to communicate with each other and form a single seamless network.
+But not all mesh systems are equal.

 Aruba Instant On and ClientMatch Technology

 Aruba is HP’s professional networking brand.
-The Instant On range brings that enterprise-grade expertise to small businesses and premium home users at accessible price points.
+The Instant On series brings enterprise know-how to small businesses and premium home users at an accessible price.

-The feature that truly sets Aruba apart from the competition is ClientMatch technology.
-What does it actually do?
+The feature that truly sets Aruba apart is ClientMatch technology:

-- Moving between floors or from the house to the garden in a villa
+• Moving between floors or from the house to the garden

-- A homeowner walking around while on a video call
+• The homeowner walking between rooms during a video call

 How Does It Work Without Cables?

 With Aruba Instant On, access points communicate wirelessly with each other.
-One is connected to the internet by cable; the others are fed from it.
-The setup looks like this:
+One is connected to the internet via cable; the others are fed by it:

 Internet → Modem/Router